 - You don’t need 3000:1 leverage on your account if you have some sense of risk management.
 You probably are only going to use up to 100:1 leverage for most of your trades, so don’t be attracted to the broker with the highest leverage.

 - Minimum deposit.
 If you are going to use leverage on your trades, you need to make a deposit that will allow you to hold the position open without you broker closing it for you.
 Brokers will close your trades in a margin call if you don’t have the funds in your account to protect against a loss.
-So, brokers with low minimum deposits are not better than those with larger ones.
+So, brokers with low minimum deposits are not better than those with $200 minimums.

 What is an ECN Forex Broker?